 Has re-reading the same description hundreds of times already made your eyes glaze over?
 Try proofreading the text backwards—one sentence or even one phrase at a time from bottom to top—to save your brain from skimming over potential mistakes.

-Your perfectly written job description is useless if no one ever sees it!
+Learning how to write a job description is useless if no one ever sees it!
 Remember to use these avenues to get your listing in front of the right audience:

 Recruitment aggregators are the Google of the job search process.
 If your job description doesn’t appear in the job search engine your candidate is using, it doesn’t matter how well written it is!
 In addition to posting the job listing on your company’s website and social networks, use a listing aggregator like ZipRecruiter to make sure your job description shows up across major job sites like Glassdoor, LinkedIn, Indeed, SimplyHired, and more.

 In many cases, your best potential new hires may already be a part of your existing staff’s social or business networks.
 To maximize sharing potential, make sure to include social sharing buttons in the body of your job listing, and send an internal email to staff encouraging them to post the opening.
 Along with increased visibility, this gives you the added opportunity to screen applicants through the perspective of someone who already knows them well.